J.J. Watt Injury Update: Shoulder Injury Knocks Houston Texans Pro Bowl Defender Out Of Oakland Raiders Game

 Watt left the game with credit for three tackles, including one for a loss of yardage, and one pass defended.
 The tackle on Jacobs that ended Watt’s day on Sunday was his single tackle for a loss, stopping Jacobs six yards behind the line off scrimmage.

 The game was a crucial one for the Texans, with all three other AFC South teams winning their games earlier on Sunday, but the concern over Watt overshadowed the game itself.
 Watt’s 2019 season so far has been subpar.
-After an AFC-leading 16 sacks last season, Watt had recorded just four through seven games coming into Sunday’s game against the visiting Raiders, according to Pro Football Reference.
+After an AFC-leading 16 sacks last season, Watt had recorded just four through seven games coming into Sunday’s game against the visiting Raiders.

+Watt’s injury may be more serious than it originally appeared, according to former San Diego Chargers team physician David Chao, who now regally comments on NFL injury situations via his Twitter account.
+According to Chao, Watt may have torn a pectoral tendon in his left shoulder, which could end his season.

 Watt was coming off a 2018 season in which he became the first player ever to win the Defensive Player of the Year award four times after winning the ward previously in 2012, 2014, and 2015.